How to Tie Your Shoes: Lesson Plan & Craft

-111 Tennis shoes are a very popular choice of footwear for both children and adults.
+Tennis shoes are a very popular choice of footwear for both children and adults.
 A great way for preschoolers to gain some independence is by learning to tie their own shoes.
-This concept can be very frustrating to preschoolers, in order to ease their anxiety provide hands-on activities where students will learn basic information about wearing, tying, and lacing tennis shoes.
+This skill, however can be very frustrating for children to learn.
+In order to ease their anxiety, provide hands-on activities where students will learn basic information about wearing, tying, and lacing tennis shoes.

 In preparation to introducing the basics of tying shoes, teachers can request that parents send their children to school wearing tennis shoes with laces on the specified date.
-A preschool theme on tennis shoes use can be enhanced with bulletin board pictures of people wearing tennis shoes while playing sports, running, or walking through a park.
+A preschool theme on when these shoes are worn can be enhanced with bulletin board pictures of people wearing tennis shoes while playing sports, running, or walking through a park.

-Preschool teachers can begin a lesson on tennis shoes by briefly explaining to the students when tennis shoes were first invented, how they are useful in protecting the feet during physical activities, and why they are comfortable for most people to wear.
-The children can participate by answering questions about where and when they like to wear tennis shoes, their favorite color, and how tennis shoes make their feet feel.
+Preschool teachers can begin the lesson by briefly explaining to students when tennis shoes were first invented, how they are useful in protecting feet during physical activities, and why they are comfortable for most people to wear.
+Children can participate by answering questions about where and when they like to wear sneakers, what their favorite color of show is, and how these shoes make their feet feel.

 Typically, children in the 3 to 4 year age group are not yet developmentally able to tie their own shoes, so this demonstration serves as an introduction to the concept.
 Teachers should use an adult-sized shoe during the demonstration so that the preschoolers can easily see how each step is performed.